NeXt-Warning-System/glossary/README.md

 **Environment Agency**
 Should not be refereed to as 'EA' or 'environment agency' in any public service or product.

+**Extendend Direct Warnings**
+Our "opt-out" flood warning service that uses collected from the major telephony providers.
+Numbers that are registered in an area that’s at risk of flooding in the future and that may have flooded in the past.
+Often refered to as EDW.

 ## F<a name="F"></a>